jss367/jss367.github.io/_posts/2020-01-15-What-Do-All-These-AP-Values-Mean.md

 ## Average Precision

 Now let's turn to **average precision**.
-Average precision was originally introduced in [The PASCAL Visual Object Classes Challenge 2007](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) (VOC2007).
-The term is exactly what it sounds - the average *precision*, as defined above, of a model.
+Average precision was originally introduced in [The PASCAL Visual Object Classes Challenge 2007](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) (Note that their website goes down all the time so there's a [mirror of it here](https://pjreddie.com/projects/pascal-voc-dataset-mirror/)).
+The term is exactly what it sounds like - the average *precision*, as defined above, of a model.
 What are we averaging?
 Well, by varying the threshold of the IoU score, we will produce different values of precision and recall.
-Thus the average precision is calculate by sampling the precision at a bunch of different thresholds and averaging them.
+Thus the average precision is calculated by sampling the precision at a bunch of different thresholds and averaging them.

 So, how do you calculate it?
 You have to change the threshold to keep increasing the recall, then find the precision at each point.
 Note that if you actually do this, the precision doesn't decrease monotonically.
 That's OK.
 You make the curve monotonic by setting the precision to be the highest value at that given recall or higher.
 This is because if you land at a bad spot you could always tweak the threshold to a value that's going to give you higher precision and recall.

+The way to do this in practice is to rank the detections by confidence and start with the highest confidence and see if that's a true positive or false negative, then calculate the precision and recall based on that then plot the point.
+Then drop to the next highest confidence and repeat.

+$$ AveP} = \int_0^1 p(r)dr $$

-OK, so you know that "Average Precision", or AP, is the area under the precision recall curve.
+OK, so you know that "Average Precision", or AP, is the area under the precision-recall curve.
 AP is between 0 and 100, with higher numbers better.
 Now let's go one step further.

 ## Multiclass classification